MY ROLE

 Design

-Our component design philosophy was based off Brad Frost's Atomic Design principles, which breaks down components into five distinct organic levels.
-This approach to design (and later developing) building blocks for higher-level elements, helped make this effort more manageable, efficient and consistent.
+Our component design philosophy was influenced by Brad Frost's Atomic Design principles, which breaks down components into five distinct organic levels.
+This approach to designing systems helped make this effort more manageable, efficient and consistent.

 Above: Example of components documented in our wiki with status updates for design, development and documentation